recombinant/petzold-pw5e-zig/README.md

 # 2025/01/07
 The following have been updated to the (near release) Zig 0.14 and a contemporaneous version of zigwin32 (2025/01/06):

-- Chapter 1
+- Chapter 1 Getting Started
   - 01-HelloMsg
-- Chapter 2
+- Chapter 2 An Introduction to Unicode
   - 02-ScrnSize
-- Chapter 3
+- Chapter 3 Windows and Messages
   - 03-HelloWin
-- Chapter 4
+- Chapter 4 An Exercise in Text Output
   - 04-SysMets1
   - 05-SysMets2
   - 06-SysMets3
-  Chapter 5
+- Chapter 5 Basic Drawing
   - 07-DevCaps1
   - 08-SineWave
   - 09-LineDemo